 If re-elected, a Liberal government will move forward with two programs.
 First, a Municipal Nominee Program will allow local communities, chambers of commerce, and local labour councils to directly sponsor permanent immigrants.
 Second, the Atlantic Immigration Pilot that currently supports greater immigration across Atlantic Canada would be made permanent.
 At least 5,000 new spaces will be dedicated to each of these programs.

 A People’s Party government would reduce the number of annual immigrants to between 100,000 and 150,000 (this number is lower than the current target of 330,000).
 The People’s Party immigration policy will place emphasis on specialized economic immigrants and reduce numbers in the categories of family reunification and refugees.

-Conservatives believe that fair, orderly, and compassionate immigration is essential to Canada.
 A Conservative government would work immediately to restore the fairness, order and compassion of our immigration system.
 If elected, a Conservative government will end illegal border crossings into Canada and close loopholes in the Safe-Third Country Agreement to make a fairer immigration system.

 The Bloc Québécois has asked for $300 million in reimbursement for the fees incurred at the provincial level for housing, healthcare and education of asylum seekers, despite it being a federal responsibility.

 The Liberals would move forward with a First-Time Home Buyer Incentive.
 This would take up to ten percent off the price of a home to provide more help to Canadians living in higher-cost housing markets (to begin, the incentive will be available for those living in the greater Toronto, Vancouver and Victoria regions).

 The PPC believes our Constitution should be respected and opposes federal intrusions into provincial jurisdictions.
 Housing is an area of exclusive provincial jurisdiction.